Complete Guide to SPF for the Face

 Apply a hearty amount onto your palms and fingers, then gently massage it into your face, covering all areas that are going to be exposed to the sun.
 Make sure you apply before you head out into the sun and not during a sunbathing session, because the UV rays would have already penetrated your skin.

-Once you've been outside for a significant period of time, or you've been in the pool and the sunscreen has washed off, make sure to reapply another thick layer to keep yourself protected.
+Once you've been outside for a significant period of time, or you've been in the pool and the sun cream has washed off, make sure to reapply another thick layer to keep yourself protected.

-What is the best sunscreen for sensitive skin?
+What is the best sun cream for sensitive skin?

 Every sun protection brand understands the need to create sunscreen for sensitive skin, which is why there are multiple options on the market for affordable prices.
 Such is the growing demand, there are even brands offering sun protection face lotion specific for men and women, such as Jack Black and Ambre Solaire.